rcky844/knowledge-handbook/Biology/Immunology/Body defence mechanisms/Phagocytosis (body defence).md

 **Phagocytosis** is a mechanism as the line of defence when pathogens pass different barriers and enter the body.

-Phagocytes (a type of white blood cell) move towards the pathogens to carry out [[phagocytosis]] to engulf the pathogens and digest them with enzymes.
+Phagocytes (a type of white blood cell) move towards the pathogens to carry out [[Phagocytosis]] to engulf the pathogens and digest them with enzymes.
 Some of these phagocytes can squeeze between the cells of capillary walls and enter the infected body tissues.

 #### Process
 ![[phagocytosis_body_defence.webp]]